muitsfriday/linebot-todos/README.md

 ### Deploy on other
 There is a Dockerfile in service-message you can build it with `docker build -t <your_image_name> .` in service-message directory and deploy it anywhere.

-### Performance concerning
-Please index the mongo todo collection with field
-- `userId` Todo List query the todo list from userId.
-There a lot of performance improve with this index.

-sorting index
-- `dueDate` the service query order by dueDate asc
-- `important` the service has order important task first

 ### Tests
 run command `go test`